 The thing is, only by allowing our teens to take the lead, practice making their own decisions (at this point within reason, of course), fall, get hurt, and make mistakes that these beautiful teenagers are allowed to grow and come into themselves.
 By allowing our teens to think for themselves, they learn to set limits and learn about boundaries.
 They'll be allowed to practice considering and dealing with consequences as a result of their choices.

 Only then will they be able to get to know the person that they are, that they want to be, develop their interests, know their self-worth, make mistakes and learn from them.

 They won't be able to do this if they are constantly being controlled, by what our egos think they are or should be or should do.
 By relaxing our control issues, our teens feel trusted, respected and supported.
 These feelings in itself will help them tremendously, not only in their growth but also in our relationship with them.
 In turn, they'll feel relaxed, seeking advice and opening up to us.

 Yes, we have to come to the realisation that with every choice they make on their own, and every choice they make that is different from the one we would have made for them clearly brings us closer to the fact that they are slowly pulling away from us.

 It's a natural process that we, as parents, have to come to terms with.
 It is hard, and at the beginning, we just don't know what to do or how to do it.
 Just like our teens, we are also on a journey of self-discovery.

-With every decision we make, we will always have our kids best interest at heart.
+With every decision we make, we will always have our kid's best interests at heart.
 Allowing our teens to take the lead is most certainly in their best interest as they navigate this phase of their lives and find their way.

-Giving my son space to do so has been rewarding for the both of us.
+Giving my son space to do so has been rewarding for both of us.